 MGSE5.NBT.2 Explain patterns in the number of zeros of the product when multiplying a number by powers of 10, and explain patterns in the placement of the decimal point when a decimal is multiplied or divided by a power of 10.
 Use whole-number exponents to denote powers of 10.

 MGSE5NBT.3 Read, write, and compare decimals to thousandths.

 a.
 Read and write decimals to thousandths using base-ten numerals, number names, and expanded form, e.g., 347.392 = 3 × 100 + 4 × 10 + 7 × 1 + 3 × (1/10) + 9 x (1/100) + 2 × (1/1000).

 b.
 Compare two decimals to thousandths based on meanings of the digits in each place, using >, =, and < symbols to record the results of comparisons.

 MGSE5.NBT.4 Use place value understanding to round decimals up to the hundredths place.

-During the first two weeks of school, we will focus on the above concepts with respect to whole numbers.
-Though most of these concepts with whole numbers is a review, we will focus on using precise grade level math vocabulary.
+During the first three weeks of school, we will focus on the above concepts with respect to decimal numbers.
+We will start out by reviewing the concepts with whole numbers while focusing on using precise grade level math vocabulary.
 Students will be exposed to various forms of questioning and will be asked to answer in variety of forms as well.
-The same concepts and vocabulary will then be extended to decimal numbers.

 Use the videos, lesson notes and other extra resources available in this blog.
-Always study your notes given in the Math Binder before any quizzes or tests.
+Expect homework every day and always study your notes given in the Math Binder before any quizzes or tests.